kube-tarian/sigrun/SPEC.md

 5. The producer signs the latest images and pushes it to the container registry using the "kubectl sigrun sign" command.

-6. The consumer try to pull an image again and suceeds since the image signature has been veirified.
+6. The consumer try to pull an image again and succeeds since the image signature has been verified.

 ### Update chain

-There can be a scenario where the "sigrun-config.json" file needs to change.
+There can be a scenario where the sigrun config needs to change.
 Examples of these scenarios include
 1. A new image has to be added to the list of images
 2. A fresh pair of keys has to be added
 3. Some metadata needs to change

 and so on...

-For these scenarios we want an easy way for producers to update the file while allowing the consumer to verify it.
+For these scenarios we want an easy way for producers to update the sigrun config while allowing the consumer to verify it.

-This needs to be done carefully, the consumer should be able to verify that the "sigrun-config.json" has not been updated by a malicious party.
+This needs to be done carefully, the consumer should be able to verify that the config has not been updated by a malicious party.

-The "update chain" concept allows the producer to update the config file while allowing the consumer to verify it easily.
+The "update chain" concept allows the producer to update the config while allowing the consumer to verify it easily.

-When the producer wants to update the "sigrun-config.json" file, the producer will update the file as he wishes and then run "kubectl sigrun configure" command.
+When the producer wants to update the config, the producer will update the config file as he wishes and then run "kubectl sigrun configure" command.
-The command will sign the new file with the credentials of the old file.
+The command will sign the new config file with the credentials of the old config file.
 Hence for a malicious entity to update the config file, they will need access to the existing credentials.

-The sigrun command creates a ".sigrun" file during initialization which is used to store the "update chain".
+The sigrun command creates a ".sigrun" folder during repo initialization which is used to store the "update chain".
-At the start the ".sigrun" folder contains only the initial file "0.md", where 0 referring to the first file created using "kubectl sigrun init".
+At the start the ".sigrun" folder contains only the initial file "0.md", where 0 referring to the first config file created using "kubectl sigrun init".
 Every time "kubectl sigrun configure" is run a new file is created in ".sigrun".
 The new file will be named "1.md", "2.md" and so on.
 The current order of the file in the update chain is recorded in the "ChainNo" field in the config file.

 On the consumer end, the consumer can pull any new images added by the producer using the "kubectl sigrun update" command.
-This command will pull the latest sigrun files from their original links.
+This command will pull the latest sigrun config from the sigrun repo.

 If the file has been updated (ChainNo greater than existing), sigrun will start verifying the new config file.
 While adding a new config file using "kubectl sigrun add" the "ChainNo" and "PublicKey" fields